geshan/geshan.github.com/posts/2021-07-29-rabbitmq-docker-nodejs.md

 <img class="center" loading="lazy" src="/images/rabbitmq-docker-nodejs/09rabbitmq-messages-consumed.gif" title="Node.js consumer processing messages visible in RabbitMQ management console" alt="Node.js consumer processing messages visible in RabbitMQ management console">

 There was a spike of 15 incoming messages and the green line in the graph shows that all of them were processed and sucessfully acked.
-Another thing visible on that screen is, there is only 1 consumer on the queue with prefetch count 10 as we set in the config.
+Another thing visible on that screen is, there is only 1 consumer on the queue with a prefetch count of 10 as we set in the config.

 We have successfully tested publishing and consuming messages on RabbitMQ with Node.js running on Docker and Docker Compose.